rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

 ///
 /// # Safety
 ///
 /// - Supposed to land in `.bss`.
-Therefore, ensure that they boil down to all "0" entries. static mut TABLES: ArchTranslationTable = ArchTranslationTable::new();
+Therefore, ensure that all initial member values boil down to "0". static mut KERNEL_TABLES: ArchTranslationTable = ArchTranslationTable::new();
 ```

 They are populated using `bsp::memory::mmu::virt_mem_layout().virt_addr_properties()` and a bunch of